hoimingkenny/kenny-website/docs/data-intensive-system/raft.md

 Raft uses a heartbeat mechanism to trigger leader elections.
 The state transition process is shown in a diagram.
 ![Safty that gurantees by Raft](./assets/raft/raft3.png)

-Here's a summary:
+Keypoint:
-- All nodes start as followers.
+- All nodes start as followers
-- If a follower doesn't receive a heartbeat from the leader within a timeout period, it transitions to the candidate state, increments its term, and initiates an election.
+- If a follower doesn't receive a heartbeat(AppendEntries RPCs that carry no log entries) from the leader within a timeout period(a.k.a election timeout), it transitions to the candidate state, increments its term, and initiates an election
-- If a candidate receives votes from a majority of nodes (including itself), it becomes the leader.
+- If a candidate receives votes from a majority of nodes (including itself), it becomes the leader
+- Each server will vote for at most one candidate in a given term, on a first-come-first-served basis
+- Restriction: voter denies its vote if its own log is more up-to-date than that of the candidate
+  - Up-to-date:
+    - If the logs have last entries with different terms, then the log with the later term is more up-to-date
+    - If the logs end with the same term, then whichever log is longer is more up-to-date
-- If a node discovers another node with a higher term, it transitions to the follower state.
+- If a node discovers another node with a higher term, it transitions to the follower state
+- Once a candidate wins an election, it becomes leader.
+It then sends heartbeat messages to all of the other servers to establish its authority and prevent new election
+- While waiting for votes, a candidate may receive an AppendEntries RPC from another server claiming to be leader
+  - If the term in the RPC < candidate's current term -> the candidate rejects the RPC and continues in candidate state
+- If many followers become candidates at the same time -> Split Votes
+  - When this happens, each candidate will time out and start a new election by incrementing its term and initiating another round of RequestVote RPC

 #### Term
 - Time is divided into arbitrary-length terms numbered with consecutive integers